Developer Productivity

 Then you give yourself a mini-vacation, relaxing for 30 minutes.

-Then you get stuck in Facebook, Google+, Twitter, Reddit-loop.
+Then you get stuck in Facebook, HackerNews, Twitter (X), Reddit -loop.

 You do nothing else on that day, poof, productivity gain lost.

-Overcome overconfidence when estimating.
-People are really bad at estimating development time.
+Notice overconfidence when estimating.
+People are terrible at estimating development time.
 The truth is that unexpected things screw you the hardest.

 Development environment update takes days because you need to install new

-compiler, the install fails and you have to recover multiple times.
+compiler, the installation fails, and you have to recover multiple times.
+Then you

-Then you notice that the platform you are implementing does not give same
+notice that the platform you are implementing does not give same API help than

 "Internal Compile Error 2033".
 The bug takes a whole week to trace and fix.